Make-A-Wish Australia wish kid Hannah sat with a pet

 "Everyone who meets her remembers her, that smile.
 She's a very determined little kid.
 People don't forget Hannah very quickly."

-Wish anticipation
+Wish day

 "She loves anything with lights," Emma said.